Utopia (book): Framework

 The story is written from the perspective of More himself.
 That was common at the time, and More uses his own name and background to create the narrator.
-The book is written in two parts: “Book one: Dialogue of Council,” and “Book two: Discourse on Utopia.”
+The book is written in two parts: "Book one: Dialogue of Council," and "Book two: Discourse on Utopia."

-The first book is told from the perspective of More, the narrator, who is introduced by his friend Peter Giles to a fellow traveller named Raphael Hythloday, whose name translates as “expert of nonsense” in Greek.
-In an amicable dialogue with More and Giles, Hythloday expresses strong criticism of then-modern practices in England and other Catholicism-dominated countries, such as the crime of theft being punishable by death, and the over-willingness of kings to start wars (Getty, 321).
+The first book is told from the perspective of More, the narrator, who is introduced by his friend Peter Giles to a fellow traveller named Raphael Hythloday, whose name translates as "expert of nonsense" in Greek.
+In an amicable dialogue with More and Giles, Hythloday expresses strong criticism of then-modern practices in England and other Catholicism-dominated countries, such as the crime of theft being punishable by death, and the over-willingness of kings to start wars.